WieeRd/questionable/README.md

 > Is there anyone who uses ABC?

 You're wasting time.
 Just ask the question.
-Moreover, you should be looking for an answer, not a teacher.
-People might show you the way but will not give you a ride.
+This also implies that you're asking for "someone who can help";
+expecting someone else to solve the problem for you.
+Don't.
+Write a proper question and ask for an *answer*.

 Learn more at <https://dontasktoask.com/>

-## 2. Describe the Goal, Not the Step
+## 2. Describe the Goal, Not the Solution

 You have problem X, your solution Y failed.

-- "How do I make Y work?"
+- How do I make Y work?
 (X)
-- "How do I solve X?
-I tried Y." (O)
+- How do I solve X?
+I tried Y. (O)

-Often Y is wrong approach in the first place and will end up
+**What if Y was a wrong approach in the first place?**
-wasting both you and the answerer's time with confusion.
+It can end up wasting both you and the answerer's time with confusion.
 Remember that the real goal is to solve X, not fixing Y.

 Learn more at <https://xyproblem.info/>

 ## 3. Provide Enough Information

-"It doesn't work" just doesn't work.
-Keep these in mind:
+> It doesn't work.

+That is *not* a question, that's a complaint.
+What is "it"?
+What exactly is "not working"?

 - **Clarify the goal** in terms of expected input, output, and their relation.